On the invariant surface area functionals in 3-dimensional CR geometry: Abstract

 \section{Abstract}

 Cheng, Yang, and Zhang have studied two invariant surface area functionals in 3-dimensional CR manifolds.
 They deduced the Euler–Lagrange equations of the associated energy functionals when the 3-dimensional CR manifold has constant Webster curvature and vanishing torsion.
-In this paper, we deduce the the Euler–Lagrange equations of the energy functionals in a more general 3-dimensional CR manifold.
+In this paper, we deduce the Euler–Lagrange equations of the energy functionals in a more general 3-dimensional CR manifold.
 Moreover, we study the invariant area functionals on the disk bundle, on the Rossi sphere, and on $3$-dimensional tori.
+In particular, we show that the Clifford torus is a minimizer for $E_1$ on the Rossi sphere $S^3_t$ when $t=-4+\sqrt{15}$.
+Also, by computing the second variation formula, we show that the Clifford torus is not a minimizer for $E_1$ on the Rossi sphere $S^3_t$ when $t>-4+\sqrt{15}$.